 This CPU is able to be overclocked and although that isn’t an essential thing to do, I’d highly recommend doing so.
 That’s what gives it an edge over the i5-7500 – you’re able to overclock it to a point where it’ll perform better in gaming while also already being significantly better at rendering processes such as video editing.

-Now for the video card on this build… This 4GB GTX 1050 Ti card does wonders for gaming at 1080p resolution.
+Now for the video card on this build… This 3GB GTX 1060 card does wonders for gaming at 1080p resolution.
 As of right now, the current price point of a 3GB GTX 1060 makes perfect sense for a build that you’re aiming to spend around $700 on.

 Before the recent build updates I had the RX 580 listed above instead of the 1060 and that’d still be the better card to go with but it seems that AMD is having a problem with keeping them in stock.
 Another update will happen once those newer cards get back on the market!